percona/everest-doc/docs/uninstall/uninstallEverest.md

     Uninstalling Everest will remove all database clusters and associated data from the Kubernetes cluster, including backups!

-To uninstall Percona Everest:
+To uninstall Percona Everest, follow these steps:
 {.power-number}

-1. Uninstall Everest:
+1. Run the following command:

     ```sh
     everestctl uninstall